forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

 1. Review [`deploy-forseti-server.yaml.in`](https://github.com/GoogleCloudPlatform/forseti-security/blob/dev/deployment-templates/deploy-forseti-server.yaml.in)
 and [`deploy-forseti-client.yaml.in`](https://github.com/GoogleCloudPlatform/forseti-security/blob/dev/deployment-templates/deploy-forseti-client.yaml.in)
 for any new properties that you need to copy to your previous deployment template.
 To compare what's changed, use the `git diff` command.
-For example, to see the diff between the latest (HEAD) and the most recent revision, run:
+For example, to see the diff between v2.1.0 and v2.2.0, run:

    ```bash
    $ git diff v2.1.0..v2.2.0 -- deployment-templates/deploy-forseti-server.yaml.in